 Term and Termination.
 The term of the 2014 Novartis Agreement expires on the later of (i) the expiration of Novartis' payment obligations under the agreement and (ii) the date of expiration of the last-to-expire of the patent rights licensed to the Company or Novartis under the agreement.
 Novartis' royalty payment obligations expire on a country-by-country and product-by-product basis upon the later of (i) the expiration of the last valid claim of the royalty-bearing patents covering such product in such country or (ii) ten years after the first commercial sale of such product in such country.
-The Company may terminate the agreement if Novartis under the agreement.
+The Company may terminate the agreement if Novartis or its affiliates institute a patent challenge against its IP rights, and all improvements thereto, licensed to Novartis under the agreement.
 Novartis may terminate the agreement, without cause, upon 90 days' written notice to the Company subject to certain conditions and continuing obligations.
 Either party may terminate the agreement in the event of the other party's uncured material breach or bankruptcy - or insolvency-related events.

 Accounting Analysis.
 The Company concluded that the 2014 Novartis Agreement and the Novartis Amendment are subject to ASC 606 and assessed its accounting for them accordingly.
-The Company evaluated the promised goods and services under the 2014 Novartis Agreement and determined that it had two performance obligations: (1) a combined performance obligation representing a series of distinct goods and services including the licenses to research, develop and commercialize HSC and LSC products and their associated research activities; and (2) the Preferred Units.
+The Company evaluated the promised goods and services under the 2014 Novartis Agreement and determined that it had two performance obligations: (1) a combined performance obligation representing a series of distinct goods and services including the licenses to research, develop and commercialize HSC and LSC products and their associated research activities and the licenses to research, develop and commercialize CAR-T cell products and their associated research activities; and (2) the Preferred Units.

 The Company determined that the transaction price of the 2014 Novartis Agreement was \$59.0 million consisting of the following consideration: (1) the upfront technology access payment of \$10.0 million; (2) the additional technology access fees of \$20.0 million; (3) the Company's estimate of variable consideration of \$20.0 million related to the quarterly research payments; and (4) the payment for the Preferred Units of \$9.0 million.
 None of the clinical or regulatory milestones were included in the transaction price, as all milestone amounts were fully constrained.
-As part of its evaluation of the constraint, the Company and contingent upon future regulatory progress and the licensee's efforts.
+As part of its evaluation of the constraint, the Company considered numerous factors, including that receipt of the milestones is outside the control of the Company and contingent upon future regulatory progress and the licensee's efforts.
 Any consideration related to sales-based milestones and royalties will be recognized when the related sales occur as they were determined to relate predominantly to the licenses granted to Novartis and therefore have also been excluded from the transaction price.
 The Company will re-evaluate the transaction price in each reporting period and when events whose outcomes are resolved or other changes in circumstances occur.